-Blank Rome offers comprehensive employee benefits and ERISA support, from helping clients design and manage retirement and fringe benefit plans, to corporate transactions, to benefits and ERISA litigation.
-Supported by robust corporate and financial services, and backed by more than 300 litigators across 14 offices, our employment team can assist with a wide range of issues.
+Blank Rome offers comprehensive employee benefits, executive compensation, and ERISA support, from helping clients design and manage retirement and fringe benefit plans, to corporate transactions, to benefits and ERISA litigation.
+Supported by robust corporate and financial services, and backed by more than 300 litigators across 15 offices, our Benefits and Executive Compensation team can assist with a wide range of issues.

 The team serves as a “destination resource” for large employers, both for-profit and not-for-profit, seeking national benefits and compensation counsel.
-We also represent employers in connection with corporate transactions, such as mergers, stock sales, asset sales, as well as bank loans and bankruptcies, in which plan issues arise.
+We also represent employers in connection with corporate transactions, including mergers, stock sales, and asset sales, as well as bank loans and bankruptcies, in which plan issues arise.

-When litigation is necessary, our ERISA litigators apply a diagnostic approach to the operation of ERISA plans to ensure that they are legally compliant, to correct any deficiencies with minimum disruption to operations and, where necessary, to defend employers, plans, administrators, and fiduciaries in litigation.
-We routinely represent clients in ERISA matters before the U.S. Department of Labor (“DOL”), arbitration panels, bankruptcy courts, federal district courts, and federal courts of appeal.
+When litigation is necessary, our ERISA litigators apply a diagnostic approach to the operation of ERISA plans to ensure that they are legally compliant, to correct any deficiencies with minimum disruption to operations and, where necessary, to defend employers, plans, administrators, and fiduciaries.
+We routinely represent clients in ERISA matters before the U.S. Department of Labor arbitration panels, bankruptcy courts, federal district courts, and federal courts of appeal.

 How We Can Help

-- Design, drafting, and implementation of all kinds of retirement plans
+- Design, drafting, and implementation of retirement plans

 - Welfare/fringe benefit plans and related documents